 We’re all sick of Zoom.
-This new app gives it a Weekend Update-style makeover
+This new app gives it a ‘Weekend Update’-style makeover

 If you used to work in an office environment, it’s likely that you’ve been spending a lot of time on video calls during quarantine and are over them.
 You’re not alone.

-Phil Libin, CEO and co-founder of product studio All Turtles (and former CEO of Evernote), was getting so tired of “living all day on video” that he launched an app to make these calls a little less painful.
+Phil Libin, CEO and cofounder of product studio All Turtles (and former CEO of Evernote), was getting so tired of “living all day on video” that he launched an app to make these calls a little less painful.

-There are a lot of video filters that have emerged since quarantine began back in March—from the Snap camera integration to animojis to blurred backgrounds to virtual makeup touchups.
+There are a lot of video filters that have emerged since quarantine began back in March—from the Snap camera integration to animojis to blurred backgrounds to virtual makeup touch-ups.
 Big brands like West Elm have gotten in on it too by providing static custom backgrounds of homes decked out with their furniture.

 Mmhmm takes it a few steps further by adding new, functional components.
 In addition to classic backgrounds like the Brooklyn Bridge or extravagant interiors, Mmhmm has a screen over the presenter’s top left shoulder like you see on news broadcasts.
 This time, though, you can use it for presentations.
 It has the familiar feel of a colleague presenting in a conference room IRL because both the person and the deck can share the screen, rather than having to choose between the presenter and the screen that shows their deck.